avivmms/FiveM-LoadingScreen/README.md

-# ⚡ Loading Screen
+# ⚡ FiveM Loading Screen

-A clean and animated loading screen built with HTML, CSS, and JavaScript.
+A clean and animated loading screen designed specifically for **FiveM** servers.
-Perfect for websites, web apps, or any project that needs a smooth preloader. 🎯
+Built with HTML, CSS, and JavaScript — perfect for giving players a stylish first impression while your server loads. 🚓🎮

 ## 🌐 Preview
-Open the `index.html` file in your browser to see it in action.
+Open the `index.html` file in your browser or place it in your FiveM resource folder to see it in action.

 ## 🛠️ Technologies Used
 - HTML5
-- CSS3
+- CSS3 (animations, transitions)
-- JavaScript
+- JavaScript *(interactions & music support)*

 ## 📂 How to Use
-1. Clone or download the repository.
+1. Clone or download this repository.
-2. Open `index.html` in your browser.
+2. Place the folder inside your server’s `resources` directory.
-3. Copy the code into your own project and customize styles as needed.
+3. Add the resource to your `server.cfg`:
+4. Customize `index.html` to match your server’s branding.

 ---